ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/index.md

 - `service: http://foo:8080` will use `http___foo_8080`
 - `service: foo.othernamespace` will use `foo_othernamespace`

-The last example is worth special mention: a resource in a different namespace than the one in which $productName$ is running will automatically be qualified with the namespace of the resource itself.
-So, for example, if $productName$ is running in the `ambassador` namespace, and this `Mapping` is present in the `default` namespace:
+The last example is worth special mention: a resource in a different namespace than the one in which Emissary is running will automatically be qualified with the namespace of the resource itself.
+So, for example, if Emissary is running in the `ambassador` namespace, and this `Mapping` is present in the `default` namespace:

 ```yaml
 apiVersion: getambassador.io/v3alpha1